1.19. Barebox Bootchooser¶

 remaining_attempts

 counter of this boot target is decremented by one.
-This means

 This behavior assures that one can retry booting a target a limited number of